Rohesen/Irctc_PubSub_Stream_To_BigQuery_Project/README.md

 ## 🧑‍💻 Author

-Developed as a hands-on project to demonstrate **streaming ETL pipelines on GCP** using Python.
+Developed as a hands-on project to demonstrate streaming ETL on GCP with Pub/Sub, Dataflow (Python UDF), and BigQuery.